x Challenges and Discrimination

 To consolidate your learning, you will be creating a digital public service announcement.
 A public service announcement is created for the public with the objective of raising awareness of and/or changing public attitudes and behaviour towards a social issue.

-Choose one of the issues explored in this learning activity: discrimination, racism, or attitudes towards First Nations peoples.
+Choose one of the issues explored in this learning activity: discrimination, racism, or attitudes towards First Nations communities.

 Share your public service announcement with your peers, if possible.

-The following checklist can be used to make sure you are successful when completing all requirements for your public service announcement.
+Use the following checklist to ensure you have completed all requirements for your public service announcement.

 My Public Service Announcement: